slimyburp-gamedrix/Echoland-Beta/README.md

 - The archiver work by Zetaphor and Cyel
 - The skeleton game server originally created by Cyel

-Since I’m still getting familiar with Git, I’ve created a separate repo with a simple Docker-based setup so anyone can run the server locally, even if it’s not 100% functional yet.
+Since I’m still getting familiar with Git, I’ve created a separate repo with a simple Docker-based setup so anyone can run the server locally.

 This is a community-driven effort.
 I started this with the goal of creating an open-source, writable archive.
 I’m not a trained developer, just someone diving in and learning as I go.
 The goal is to give the community a solid foundation to build their own servers, fully customizable and free to modify however you like.